milesoberstadt/i2c-esp-idf/README.md

 The Main-Node is programmed using ESP-IDF due to the lack of BLE support in the Arduino ESP32 framework.
 The source code can be found in the [esp32-multi-connect-ble-client](./esp32-multi-connect-ble-client) folder.

-## Display-Node

-The Display-Node is placed on the main board, on the ground.
-It is used to display the data collected by the Main-Node.

-We use a esp32-s3 for his Wifi capabilities, and his low power consumption.

-The Display-Node is connected through i2c to the Main-Node.
-It is put to sleep and wake-up by the Main-Node to save power.

-The Display-Node is programmed using the Arduino Framework through PlatformIO.
-The source code can be found in the [T-Display-S3](./T-Display-S3) folder.

 ## Wifi-Node

 The Wifi-Node is placed on the main board, on the ground.
-It is used to send the data collected by the Main-Node to the cloud.
+It is used to send the data collected by the Main-Node to the cloud, or write the data to a SD card.

-It can also write the data to a SD card.
+It is also the one that control the display.

 We use a esp32-s3 for his Wifi capabilities, and his low power consumption.

-The Wifi-Node is connected through i2c to the Main-Node.
+The Main-Node is sending data to this node through i2c.

 The Wifi-Node is programmed using ESP-IDF The source code can be found in the [wifi-node](./wifi-node) folder.